(Scroll down for boring bio)

 Boring Bio in the Style of Every Other Boring Bio You’ve Ever Read

 Pianist R. Andrew Lee is one of the foremost interpreters of minimal music.
-He has been described as having “consistently impressive solo releases” (New York Times), and his CD, Eva-Maria Houben: Piano Music, was chosen by Alex Ross in The New Yorker as one of the Top 10 Classical Recordings of 2013.
-In his tenure with the Irritable Hedgehog label, he has recorded twelve albums, including the premiere recording of Dennis Johnson’s 5-hour minimalist epic, November, which was selected by Time Out New York as the best classical recording of 2013.
+He has been described as having “sterling technique” (Pitchfork) and “consistently impressive solo releases” (New York Times), and his CD, Eva-Maria Houben: Piano Music, was chosen by Alex Ross in The New Yorker as one of the Top 10 Classical Recordings of 2013.
+He has recorded 13 albums for Irritable Hedgehog Music and Recital, including the premiere recording of Dennis Johnson’s 5-hour minimalist epic, November (Best Classical Album of 2013, Time Out New York), and a 3.5-hour commissioned work from composer Randy Gibson (Best Classical Album of 2017, Textura).

 Lee has performed in a number of venues and festivals dedicated to experimental music around the world, including the Skanu Mezs Festival (Riga, Latvia), Unsound Festival (Krakow, Poland), Café OTO (London), ISSUE Project Room (New York), Roulette (New York), Constellation (Chicago), and The Wild Beast (Los Angeles).